chinolatte/schtuff/README.md

 # schtuff
-#
-# Some personal schtuff will be here
+Some personal schtuff will be here, nothing useful